saivarshini07-12/SwarSaathi/README.md

-# SwarSaathi - Eldercare Voice Assistant
+# SwarSaathi - A Caring Voice for Every Step

 A comprehensive eldercare companion app with voice assistance, medicine reminders, memory aids, and emergency contacts.